Birgit Ståhl-Nyberg: Early life

 Born in Jämtland, Sweden, Birgit Ståhl-Nyberg was the eldest of five daughters.
 She grew up in a nearby small town in Hammerdal.
 Her mother was Ida Jonsson, and her father, Elov Ståhl, was a member of the Swedish Social Democratic Party and the International Organisation of Good Templars, and was an accomplished fiddler and amateur painter.
 He was involved in the local workers' movement which led to the birth of the first local trade union- Swedish Forestry and Log-driving Workers' Association.
 Growing up, she was surrounded by theatre and musical groups which exerted an influence over her artistic life.
 She initially pursued a correspondence course in painting through the Nordiska korrespondensinstitutet.
-She became a student at a local public school, and in 1949, she attended the Otte Sköld art school.
+She became a student at a local public school, and in 1949, she attended the Otte Sköld's Art School.
 However, she soon had to return to Hammerdal where she enrolled in a distance learning programme.

 Impressed by her artistic efforts, fellow artist Berta Hansson encouraged Ståhl-Nyberg to pursue art, and arranged a part-time job for her in Danderyd.
 During this time, Ståhl-Nyberg trained at the Académie Libre in Stockholm, under Lennart Rohde.
 In 1952, she subsequently became a student of the Royal Institute of Art (Konsthögskolan), where she was taught by Gothenburg-based illustrator Ragnar Sandberg.
 After graduating in 1958, she made trips to France and Mexico.
 At Konsthögskolan, she met fellow Finnish-Swedish painter Hendrik Nyberg, and they married.